tpetricek/tomasp.net/source/blog/2015/thegamma.md

  - description: Computer programming may not be the new literacy, but it is finding its way intomany areas of modern society.
 In particular, data journalism turns traditional news reports from a mix of text and images into something that is much closer to a computer program.By treating articles as programs, we can make data journalism more transparent, reproducible and interactive.
 This is what I've been working on recently, so check out the prototype!
  - layout: post
  - image-large: http://tomasp.net/blog/2015/thegamma/chart.png
- - tags: type providers,data journalism,programming languages
+ - tags: thegamma,type providers,data journalism,programming languages
  - title: The Gamma: Simple code behind interactive articles
  - url: 2015/thegamma